Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates that the company is in the distress zone, suggesting a high risk of financial distress and potential bankruptcy:
+The Altman Z-Score places FIS firmly in the distress zone, indicating a high probability of financial distress and bankruptcy risk:

 altman z score analysis